- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 The early 2000’s saw many viewers obsessed with the quaint setting of the WB series Gilmore Girls.
 Set in a fictional town called Stars Hollow, CT, this show brought small-town Connecticut to life for many.
 While you won’t find the real Stars Hollow here, sadly, you can find spots that are reputed to have inspired creator Amy Sherman-Palladino.

-Towns in the Litchfield Hills like Washington and Bantam will certainly give you a Stars Hollow vibe, but be sure to stop by The Mayflower Inn & Spa, said to be the inspiration for Stars Hollow’s Independence Inn, if not the whole show itself.
+Towns in the Litchfield Hills like Washington and Bantam will certainly give you a Stars Hollow vibe, but be sure to stop by The Mayflower Inn & Spa, said to be the inspiration for Stars Hollow’s Independence Inn, if not the whole show itself; a stay at this adorable inn is perfect if you’re looking for relaxing things to do in CT!

 Have idyllic fall fun in a corn maze